rcallaby/Learn-Git/README.md

 Create a pull request: After pushing the changes to GitHub, you'll need to create a pull request.
 A pull request is a request for the repository owner to pull in the changes you made and merge them with the original repository.
 To create a pull request, go to the repository page in your GitHub account and click on the "New pull request" button.

-This will take you to a page where you can review the changes you made and provide a description of your pull request.
+This will take you to a page where you can review your changes and provide a description of your pull request.

 Make sure to include a clear and concise description of the changes you made and why you made them.